-The subject DSP proposes high-quality multifamily residential buildings and a clubhouse with amenities that will represent the third residential use proposed within the boundaries of the Melford Town Center.
-The proposed development has been designed in anticipation of additional uses and structures that will be developed in future phases of the project.
+The subject DSP proposes high-quality multifamily residential buildings and a clubhouse with amenities that will complement the other residential uses proposed within the boundaries of the Melford Town Center.
+This development has been designed in anticipation of additional uses and structures that will be developed in future phases of the project.
 Details regarding future uses, building design, and public amenities will be reflected in forthcoming DSPs that reflect a cohesive development capable of sustaining an independent environment of continuing quality and stability.